 In the middle of middle of February, I had been messaging with my niece Caron about upcoming races.
 She was committing to the Goodlife Toronto full marathon on May 1st, and I mentioned about the Pick Your Poison race just the day prior.
 It really grabbed her interest.
 The more she thought about it, “Why go to Toronto and pay for hotels and all that, when she could run this practically right out her back door.”
 She got back to me to say she was running the Pick Your Poison and then added, “But I’m doing the 50k”.
 I was excited for her, excited we would be at the same event, but disappointed in myself for letting my training slip.
-The most I had run since my fall marathon right up to the weekend before my race was 5k.
+The most I had run since my fall marathon over the winter months was only 5k.
 But my disciplined “Unstoppable Niece” Caron was prepared.
-She was in a #runstreak that was closing in on a year, and was MUCH more prepared than I was.
+She was in a #runstreak that was closing in on a year and was much more prepared than I was.

-After starting loop 3 along a fire road, it turned into a beautiful enchanted forest with a gurgling brook.
+After starting loop 3 along a fire road, it turned into a beautiful, enchanted forest with a gurgling brook.
 It was calming and relaxing.
-Each and every time I went through here on this easy and gentle trail I would let my guard down.
-My foot would catch a rock or small root and I had to quickly catch myself from ending flat on me face.
+Each and every time I went through here on this easy and gentle trail, I would let my guard down.
+My foot would catch a rock or small root and I had to quickly catch myself from ending flat on my face.
 It happened 4 or 5 times on the course, all around the same spot.

 Reaching the 2nd aid station I drank a cup of electrolytes and then drank a refill, got my water bottle refilled, munched on a few pretzels and took a small handful to munch along the way.
 Continuing in that fast walk after a short while, it seemed the contractions in the calf muscles were improving.
 Changing to a slow run to match Caron’s the pain was still there but tolerable.
 But as time went on it got worse and worse.
 With the pretzels I had with me long gone, instead of counting km’s to go, I was counting the number of downhill’s until reaching the base aid station.
 One final downhill to go, and it was brutal.
 Crossed the start/finish line and once again the dear volunteer was holding out those “Pick Your Poison” socks for completing my 25k.
 I said running past with what would have been a pained look on my face “No thank you” and the volunteer looked even more confused.

-One of the dear volunteers apologised they did not carry salt tablets and I was directly towards the big bowl of pretzels, and I took a few.
+One of the dear volunteers apologized they did not carry salt tablets and I was directed towards the big bowl of pretzels, and I took a few.
 While I still eating the pretzels another volunteer offered me a cup of Mr. Noodles.
-This is something I never eat because of it’s high sodium content.
+This is something I never eat because of its high sodium content.
 But I was more than happy to try.
 It was just in my tummy just a few seconds when I knew it was not going to stay down.
-Hustling away from the group at the aid station, I hunched over at the edge of some trees and it came back up.
-There was a pause and a second round of throwing up, another pause and when the third round came my body was wrenching and heaving but nothing more came.
+Hustling away from the group at the aid station, I hunched over at the edge of some trees, and it came back up.
+There was a pause and a second round of throwing up, and when the third round came my body was wrenching and heaving but nothing more came.
 That last round seemed to exhaust any remnant of strength there was left in me.

 Then there was Hans.
 He came up beside me at an aid station and asked if he could use me as a leaning post.
 While leaning on me he quickly drank two cups of electrolytes, and then he was gone.
 In amazement I watched this man take off.
-The volunteers said “That is Hans.
+The volunteers said “That is Hans Maier.
 He is 78 years old and still running ultra-marathons.
-And rounding that hairpin turn that led to the final climb, the salt stained man whom Caron had by the arm and was helping up the hill…..it was Hans.
+And rounding that hairpin turn that led to the final climb, the salt-stained man whom Caron had by the arm and was helping up the hill….it was Hans.
 We introduced each other, and he mentioned he was Hans (which we already knew).
 And then he added, “I’m 78 years old and I ran another 50k ultra 2 weeks ago.
 Maybe it is just a bit too much.”

 Thanks for reading.
 It has been an ultra-marathon.
 You all deserve a medal! 🙂